ssrbazpur/Envisioning-Yellow-Taxi-High-Demand-Areas-in-NYC-city/README.md

 <img width=400 height=300 src="https://github.com/ssrbazpur/Envisioning-Yellow-Taxi-High-Demand-Areas-in-NYC-city/blob/master/Screenshots/Data%20lifecycle.PNG?raw=true"/ >
   </p>
   <p align="justify">
-<ol> <li> <a href=""><b>Data Discovery</b></a><p align="justify">  The key activities that I completed in Data Discovery Phase were - Drafting a Business Problem Statement,considering the problem as a data analytics challenge.
+<ol> <li> <a href="">Data Discovery</a><p align="justify">  The key activities that I completed in Data Discovery Phase were - Drafting a Business Problem Statement,considering the problem as a data analytics challenge.
 Also Assessed resource needs and availability and drafted an analytic plan.</p>
  </li>

   <li><a href=""> Data Preparation : </a></li><p align="justify"> The key activities that I covered :